The Buffer Pool: Architecture and Lifecycle

 Programming Exercise: Add metrics to the

-to track the buffer pool hit rate (i.e.,num_hits / (num_hits + num_misses)
+BufferManagerto track the buffer pool hit rate (i.e.,num_hits / (num_hits + num_misses)).
+You could expose this via a newSHOW BUFFER_STATS;SQL command.